tysonjh/gatakka/README.md

 #### Gator (GATE Router / Workers)

+From the project directory

 1. sbt/sbt
 2. sbt> project gator
 3. sbt> run-main gatakka.Gator

+The workers can be run on the same host as the Client without any configuration changes.
+To run Gator on a different host one must change the seed-node cluster settings in the application.conf.

 #### Logging
 SLF4J with Logback is used for logging into the project directory.
 The client will write into client.log and the